turingschool/curriculum/source/projects/service_oriented_rails_concepts.markdown

 ## WeTube

-Turntable.fm is pretty cool, but looking at those like characters is boring.
+Turntable.fm is pretty cool, but looking at those little characters is boring.
 Let's build a collaborative music listening & watching service where I can:

 * Create or join a room with friends
 * We can watch music videos together